Hello! How’s it going? Is it HOT where you are? It’s HOT here – in 2 ways… 1.) the weather and B.) with Sriracha on everything.

 More information on the Sriracha Factory Tour is available here.

-This wasn’t a blog related invite or partnership… I’m just a girl who loves the Rooster Sauce.
+This wasn’t a blog related invite, media trip or sponsored post… I’m just a girl who loves the Rooster Sauce.

 Question: What is your favorite hot sauce or condiment?